-Race entry is £11 for affiliated runners, and £13 for those unaffiliated.
-Entry is available on the night and will be £13 for affiliated runners, and £15 for unaffiliated entrants.
+Race entry is £15 for affiliated runners, and £17 for those unaffiliated.
 The minimum age for participants is 15.

 The course starts and finishes within the grounds of the campus with the majority of it out on the open quite country roads around Cookstown.